Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * DT:"RRP" means serial scara with Z axis being prismatic (prismatic means linear movement)
 * DT:"PPP" means 3 axis cartesian printer.
 * DT:"PPPRRR" means cartesian printer with additional spheric 3 axis head
-* DT:"PPPRtaRtc" means CNC 5 axis with A as main rotary axis on table and C as dependent (installed on A) on table also
-* DT:"PPPRhbRtc" means CNC 5 axis with B axis on head and C on table
+* DT:"PPPRR" means CNC 5 axis with three linear and two rotary axes
 * DT:"RRRRp" means 4 axis palletized
 * DT:"RRRRpR" means 4 axis palletized with 4th actuator

-There is a separate document, explaining the robot types and their specifics.

 The DH parameters are defined in the order Z[Y]X to reflect the order in which the transformations are calculated, same as roll-pitch-yaw from aviation and Euler ZYX angles.
-The gimbal lock is no problem, because the values are only used for description, internally it is avoided.

 The joint parameters are pairwise descriptions of tranlate in mm and rotate in degrees for the Z[Y]X coordinate axis: